eliottprdlx/variational_neural_ode/README.md

 # Time Series Generation for Offline Policy Learning

-Implementation of a a variational Neural ODE model to generate original controlled dynamical trajectories to perform offline reinforcement learning in non-Markovian settings.
+Implementation of a variational Neural ODE model to generate original controlled dynamical trajectories to perform offline reinforcement learning in non-Markovian settings.

 Based on the papers: